Project 4: A Scheme Interpreter

 Problem 12 (2 pt)

-function called by scheme_apply
+Implement the make_call_frame function called by scheme_apply (at the end

-section).
-It should create a new Frame
+of the Eval/Apply section).
+It should create a new Frame instance using the

-method of the appropriate parent frame, binding formal
+make_child_frame method of the appropriate parent frame, binding formal

 parameters to argument values.